 Big Sky: 11,166 feet / 4,350 feet of vertical drop

 The advertised vertical drops of ski resorts can be highly misleading.
 Most ski resorts measure their vertical drop by calculating the difference between their highest and lowest elevation points.
 A ski resort with a top elevation of 10,000 feet, and a bottom elevation of 7,000 feet, could claim to have 3,000 feet of vertical drop.
 However, these vertical drop numbers can be misleading.
-Skiing directly from the highest point to the lowest point might be impossible, meaning there isn’t any possible way to actually ski the entire vertical drop.
-Or, there might be a way to ski the entire vertical drop, but the run would be full of transverses, flat terrain, and barely qualify as a ski “run.”
+Skiing directly from the highest to the lowest point might be impossible, meaning there isn’t any possible way to ski the entire vertical drop.
+Or, there might be a way to ski the whole vertical drop, but the run would be full of transverses and flat terrain and barely qualify as a ski “run.”

-The vertical drops of Jackson Hole and Big Sky, however, do not have this problem.
+However, the vertical drops of Jackson Hole and Big Sky do not have this problem.
 By the simple math of distance between the highest and lowest point, the two resorts have the fourth (Big Sky) and fifth (Jackson Hole) longest vertical drops in North America, after Snowmass, Whistler/Blackcomb, and Revelstoke.
 However, Big Sky and Jackson Hole possess extremely honest vertical drops.
-MountainVertical.com uses a formula to calculate the true skiable vertical drop, the drop that can actually be skied in one continuous, straightforward, and enjoyable run.
+MountainVertical.com uses a formula to calculate the actual skiable vertical drop, the drop that can be skied in one continuous, straightforward, and enjoyable run.
 Under their calculations, the true skiable drop for Big Sky is 4,016 feet, just 334 less than their traditionally advertised 4,350-foot vertical drop.
-Jackson Hole has a true vertical drop of 4,105 feet, only 34 feet less than their traditionally advertised 4,139-foot vertical drop.
+Jackson Hole has an actual vertical drop of 4,105 feet, only 34 feet less than their traditionally advertised 4,139-foot vertical drop.
 Jackson Hole’s true vertical drop of 4,105 feet gives it the longest “honest” vertical drop in the United States.
 Big Sky is second.
-Either resort you go to, you’ll experience opportunities to ski a truly amazing and genuine vertical drop.
+Either resort you go to, you’ll experience opportunities to ski a genuinely remarkable and genuine vertical drop.

 Average Annual Snowfall